apocalyptech/starboundmods/README.md

 as much fuss.
 Won't do you any good unless you happen to be missing the last few that I was missing.

+## Infinity Express Meat Market

+Tired of "farming" for raw meats?
+They'll all be available for sale at Infinity Express now.
+(Includes Raw Tentacles, even though those are effectively useless.)

 ## More Boneboo

 Boneboo was the hardest seed type for me to find -- I'd been to many Bones